Prahshat/weather-forecast/Plugins/ForecastPlugin/README.md

-Read me file

-Steps to install the plugin in laravel:-

 # ForecastPlugin for Laravel

 The **ForecastPlugin** is a Laravel plugin that captures weather data and displays forecasts for the Palma city.